nathancoliver/Bulk_Heat_Pump_Furnace_Simulations/README.md

 * 48263 - Kent, TX
 * 48353 - Nolan, TX
 * 48433 - Stonewall, TX

+A request for clarification on the missing weather files was submitted on UnMet Hours, and the weather files have since been updated on the NREL website.

 ## US County Data Preparation ##